klauer/epics-sumo-mirror/doc/introduction.rst

 The concept of states
 ---------------------

-In order to distinguish the maturity of :term:`builds` we distinguish 3 different :term:`build` :term:`states`:
+In order to distinguish the maturity of :term:`builds` we distinguish the following :term:`build` :term:`states`:

 stable
   Stable means that the :term:`build` is used in production and is not known to